florianhartig/ResearchSkills/Labs/OralPresentation/readme.md

 ##Oral presentations

+Oral presentations are challenging to design and execute effectively.
 Here, you can find articles about what it takes to make a good oral presentation:

 * [Giving Oral Presentations](http://www.nature.com/scitable/ebooks/english-communication-for-scientists-14053993/giving-oral-presentations-14239332)